nickcageS/bingo/README.md

-# OoT Exploration Bingo

-Bingo variation where you only see two initial goals from the start, and get access to the adjacent goals when you complete one.
+# SM64 bingo

-You can find Exploration Bingo at https://nickcageS.github.io/bingo.
+You can find Exploration Bingo at [https://nickcageS.github.io/bingo].

 Thank you